PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/http-codes.md

 ## HTTP Code for Data Errors
 - 400 for when the requested information is incomplete or malformed.
-- 422 for when the requested information is okay, but invalid.
 - 404 for when everything is okay, but the resource doesn’t exist.
 - 409 for when a conflict of data exists, even with valid information.